 Some students will have difficulty committing to a college education due to "life" issues.
-The Special Populations Department can assist students with finding resources to combat situations that could prevent them from attending their classes or graduation from their program.
-These resources can include: childcare, transportation, housing, and others.
+The Office of Student Resources can assist students with finding resources to combat situations that could prevent them from attending their classes or graduating from their program.
+These resources can include childcare, transportation, housing, and others.